 - Bamboos – there are lots of Bamboo trees or paths lines with bamboo trees and the canopy they form.
 These are some of the thickest and loveliest bamboos you can see.

-- Walk across the Hanging Bridge on Mahaweli River – At the far edge of the main gate of the Royal Gardens is this fragile looking bridge.
+- Walk across the Hanging Bridge on Mahaweli River – At the far edge of the main gate is this fragile looking bridge.
 It sways when you walk on it.
 Walking on it is Pure fun with a bit of thrill.

 - Open Circle – In the middle of the garden is a huge open circle surrounded by thick trees.
 With trees and water bodies all around birds can’t be far away.
 I saw thousands of them flying in the sky, playing around.